-Intangible assets consist of patents and are reported at cost less accumulated amortization and accumulated impairment loss, if any.
+Intangible assets, which consist of patents, are considered long-lived assets and are reported at cost less accumulated amortization and accumulated impairment loss, if any.
 Amortization is recognized on a straight-line basis over 10 years for patents, which is the estimated useful lives of the intangible assets.

-In accordance with ASC 350, Intangibles, the Company presents capitalized implementation costs for cloud computing arrangements within prepaid and other current assets, and other non-current assets to properly present the capitalized costs with their related subscription fees
+In accordance with ASC 350, Intangibles, the Company presents capitalized implementation costs for cloud computing arrangements within prepaid and other current assets, and other non-current assets to properly present the capitalized costs with their related subscription fees.